Facts and History

 - Practice-based institution with over 200 partnerships with business and industry

-- Our classes are small and have an average of 30-40 students
+- Our classes are small and have an average of 24 students and a student to faculty ratio of 25:1

 - All courses in the college are taught by faculty, most of whom hold doctoral degrees